cesarhcq/control_bebop_teleop/README.md

 ```
 $ ./build.sh -p arsdk-native -t build-sdk -j
 ```

+> **Note** if you want to build and use the `gazebo_mavlink_interface` plugin you have to get MAVROS as an additional dependency from link below.
+Follow the installation instructions provided there and build all of its packages prior to building the rest of your workspace [Installation-MAVROS](https://github.com/mavlink/mavros)

 bebop_autonomy - ROS Driver for Parrot Bebop Drone (quadrocopter) 1.0 & 2.0
 ===========================================================================